UCI Logo

 The letters UCI stand for Union Cycliste Internationale or International Cycling Union.

-The elliptical shape symbolizes journeys on routes in different countries, indicating global reach (the amateur federation alone has 127 members from all continents).
-The figure represents a web of bicycle roads, which are being allocated more kilometers in different parts of the globe.
+The elliptical shape symbolizes journeys across different countries, indicating global reach (the amateur federation alone has 127 members from all continents).
+The figure represents a web of bicycle roads, with more kilometers being allocated in different parts of the globe.
 Infrastructure is actively developing in Japan, the United States, and the Baltic countries.

-The rectangles are arranged in a zebra pattern, repeating the trajectory of the ellipse and representing a bicycle path.
-It is usually separated from the main car road by a white stripe, which is represented by the oval line around the inscription.
-The colors used for the rectangles indicate the color of the paths in different countries.
+The rectangles are arranged in a zebra pattern, following the ellipse’s trajectory and representing a bicycle path.
+It is usually separated from the main car road by a white stripe, indicated by the oval line around the inscription.
+The colors used for the rectangles indicate the paths’ colors in different countries.
 The main colors are red, green, blue, and dark gray.
 The marking is white or yellow.

 The colors also indicate the countries that created the UCI (France, the United States, Belgium, Italy, and Switzerland).
 Due to the design features, the rectangles are of different sizes, demonstrating the varying voting rights of association members.
 The weight of a country used to depend on the number of tracks and routes.
 Some participants had zero votes.